Close Menu

 Childhood cerebral palsy SSI benefits are available for children through the Social Security Administration.
 In order to receive SSI benefits, you child’s cerebral palsy symptoms must be severe.
 For example, their cerebral palsy would effect them physically, but may also give them trouble doing things that other children can do with ease.
 Perhaps they may have trouble with their grades at school or trouble doing things for themselves, like getting dressed or caring for themselves.

-This article talks about cerebral palsy in childhood.
-It also talks about how to win Supplemental Security Income (SSI) benefits for children from the Social Security Administration (SSA).
+This blog talks about cerebral palsy in childhood.
+It also reviews how to win Supplemental Security Income (SSI) benefits for children from the Social Security Administration (SSA).
 One thing to note is that some children are able to function even if they have cerebral palsy.
 But, the condition can get worse as they age.
-If you are an adult with cerebral palsy and are no longer able to work due to your condition getting worse, then read more about winning adult SSD benefits for cerebral palsy.
+If you are an adult with cerebral palsy and are no longer able to work, then review winning adult SSD benefits for cerebral palsy.

 WHAT IS CHILDHOOD CEREBRAL PALSY?